QuentinRa/blog.quentinra.dev/programming-languages/web/php/_general/index.md

 session_start(); // 👉 session_destroy to delete it
 ```

-Example: add the username if logged, remove it on logout.
+Example: add the username if logged in, remove it on logout.

 ```php
 $_SESSION['username'] = 'root'; // on login